thangphan-ent/sendecor-kitchen-plugin/docs/CONTROL_SYSTEM.md

 - one file says execute patch, another says do not execute
 - one file allows action, another blocks action

-If conflict is detected:
-- DO NOT execute
-- DO NOT guess
-- STOP immediately
-- LOG the conflict in ERROR_LOG.md

 ---

 ## 9. CONFLICT RESOLUTION

-If any instruction from another control file conflicts with this file:
+If conflict is detected:

 - DO NOT execute
 - DO NOT guess
 - STOP immediately
 - LOG the conflict in ERROR_LOG.md

 This rule overrides all other control instructions.